aabriism/aabriism.github.io/index.md

 First:   **We practice Discussion within the scope of the Central Tenets**.

-To enrichen the experience of being an Aabriist, and to help each other.
-Everyone can contribute and everyone can choose their own wisdom from among the discussions.
+To enrichen the experience of being an Aabriist, and to help each other, everyone can contribute and everyone can choose their own wisdom from among the discussions.

 Second: **We don't give money to anybody who claims to be collecting it on behalf of Aabriism.**